 Alternatives to the Empty Tomb

 The empty tomb points to the bodily resurrection of Jesus.
 But that is offensive to many people who discount the miraculous, or who deny the divinity of Jesus.
 So instead, they have developed alternative theories to explain it away.
 These theories include:

 - The women, and later the disciples, mistakenly went to the wrong tomb.

 - The disciples stole the body of Jesus and claimed he was resurrected.

 But all of these are simple to refute.
-The belief in the resurrection, and resulting empty tomb, is well attested in the early church.
+The belief in the resurrection, and resultant empty tomb, is well-attested in the early church.
 The creed quoted by Paul in 1 Corinthians 15:3-5 is generally believed to have been developed within two decades of Jesus’ death and resurrection.
 That is much too early for legends to have developed.
 And early enough for critics to have produced the body of Jesus had he not been resurrected.

 Evidence for the Empty Tomb

 The earliest disciples of Jesus had no need for evidence of the empty tomb.
 They could see it for themselves.
 But what assurance can we have today that the tomb really was empty?
 That Jesus did indeed rise from the dead?